AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

     * Open the **Assets** browser and filter for **Content Fragments** (the default is Images).
 Then drag the required fragment onto the component instance.

     * Select the content fragment component, then **Configure** from the toolbar.
-In the dialog you can open the selection dialog to browse and select the required **Content Fragment**.
+In the dialog, you can open the selection dialog box to browse and select the required **Content Fragment**.

    >[!NOTE]
    >
    >An alternative method is to drag a specific content fragment directly onto the page.
-This will automatically create the associated component (Content Fragment).
+This automatically creates the associated component (Content Fragment).

-1. Initially the content from the **Main** Element and **Master** (variation) will be shown.
+1. Initially the content from the **Main** Element and **Master** (variation) is shown.
 You can [select other elements and/or variations](#selecting-the-element-or-variation) as required.

    ![cfm-6420-01](assets/cfm-6420-01.png)

    >[!NOTE]
    >
-   >For more information about further editing functionality see also:
+   >For more information about further editing functionality, see the following:
    >
    >
    >